 - Weight.
 At the start of the moving quote, or estimate process, a mover will inventory all the items you want to be moved.
 They will then use their prior experience and estimate the total weight of items.
 This weight will then be verified when the items are loaded onto the moving van.

 In addition, there will be costs for other services and materials.
 Most long-distance moving companies will offer full-service moves.
-This means they will pack and unpack your items as well as transport them.
+This means they will pack and unpack your items and transport them.
 Obviously, this also has a cost in time, boxes, padding, and equipment.

 National Van Lines

-National van lines, such as Mayflower, United, Allied, and others, play a critical role in interstate movers.
+National van lines, such as Mayflower, United, Allied, and others, play a critical role in interstate moves and cross-country moves.
 Without the resources of the national van lines, interstate moves would cost much more and take far longer than they do.

 Most moving agents are local businesses.
 If they perform interstate or long distance moves, they will most likely affiliate themselves with a national van line.
 These moving companies are distinct businesses independent of the van lines, except in the area of long-distance moving.
 You will often see them as “Bobs Moving Company, a [name] Van Line Agent”.
 Look on the side of most national van line trucks and you’ll see, in smaller print, the name of the moving company that is the agent.